LLNL/llnl.github.io/about/licenses/index.md

 Additionally, we recommend that all projects have the following sections:

 - A description of your project.
-- Getting Started: simple instructions for how to install and use your project.
+- "Getting Started": Simple instructions for how to install and use your project.
-- Getting involved: information about mailing lists or other ways users connect with you and each other.
+- "Getting Involved": Information about mailing lists or other ways users connect with you and each other.
-- Contributing: instructions for how you'd like people to contribute to your code.
+- "Contributing": Instructions for how you'd like people to contribute to your code.

 The `.md` suffix stands for "markdown".
 Markdown is a plain text format.